tez-capital/docs.tez.capital_content/en/tezpay/tutorials/how-to-pay.md

 ---
-title: "How to Pay Delegators"
+title: "How to Pay Delegators with TezPay"
 weight: 1
 type: docs
 summary: How to Pay Delegators Using TezPay